-- 1. Within the first semester of attendance, written application providing evidence and grounds for the course challenge must be submitted for approval to the Division Dean; - 2.
-If the application is successful, the Division will establish the most appropriate means of challenge (written, oral, laboratory or practical examinations, essays, or any combination thereof) as well as the time, place and condition of the challenge; - 3.
-A course may be challenged only once by the applicant, and the applicant cannot previously have been enrolled in the course; - 4.
+- 3. A course may be challenged only once by the applicant, and the applicant cannot previously have been enrolled in the course; - 4.
 A grade of at least "C" must be obtained to earn credit, but no grade will be recorded in the academic record; the notation CR will be entered and the GPA is not affected (please note that some programmes may require a grade higher than "C" when used as a prerequisite); - 5.
 A maximum of 15 credits may be earned by challenge; - 6.
 The requisite fee must be paid.

-NOTE: Admission by Credit is determined by the Division Dean and confirmed by the Registrar after official transcripts are reviewed.
+NOTE: Admission by Credit is determined by the Division Head and confirmed by the Registrar after official transcripts are reviewed.